dragan-nikolic/java_ex/tutorials/gradle/idea_hello/readme.md

 Just copy .gitignore from this project

 ### Enable running from command line
-- in plugins section add 'id 'application'
+- in plugins section add: `id 'application'`
-- at the bottom add: mainClassName = 'path.to.app.AppName'
+- at the bottom add: `mainClassName = 'path.to.app.AppName'`
-  - in this Hello project that would be: mainClassName = 'IdeaGradleHello'
+  - in this Hello project that would be: `mainClassName = 'IdeaGradleHello'`

 ### Build project